Fragtality/PilotsDeck/README.md

 # Pilot's Deck
-Directly control and view Prepar3D&#x00AE; from your StreamDeck&#x00AE; via FSUIPC!
+Directly control the FlightSim from your StreamDeck&#x00AE; via FSUIPC!
 ![Example01](img/Example01.png)
 <br/><br/>
 ## Introduction
 As the Title suggests, this is a Plugin for Elegato's StreamDeck for the FlightSimmers out there in need of just more Buttons! :wink:<br/>
 It is build arround FSUIPC, so if something in the Sim can be triggered via Macros, Scripts, Luas, Lvars or Offsets - it can also be triggered via this Plugin from your StreamDeck!
 It is for the FlightSimmer already familiar with FSUIPC looking for an interesting Device to bind their Commands.<br/>
 The Plugin is designed to be highly flexible and customizable, so it won't give any nice Guidance on what Offsets, Controls, Macros, ... are, how they are used with FSUIPC and it won't give you a nice List of Controls to select from.
-It even does not have anything pre-configured on the "COM Radio" Action - so you can make it work which fits best four your Aircraft(s).<br/><br/>
+It even does not have anything pre-configured on the "COM Radio" Action - so you can make it work which fits best four your Aircraft(s)!<br/><br/>
 The Communication is Bi-Directional - it does not only send Commands into the Sim, it can also read & display a Controls State and can basically display any Value you want (as Text or Graphical Representation).
 It uses the full Potential the StreamDeck has to offer for FlightSimmers: it is also a *Display* Device, not *just* Buttons!<br/>
-The Plugin can also switch between StreamDeck Profiles when the Aircraft (Model) and FSUIPC Profile change.<br/>
+The Plugin can also switch between StreamDeck Profiles (on multiple Decks) when the Aircraft (Model) and FSUIPC Profile change.<br/>
-Another "Feature" would be that you can "read" Values via [Lua-Scripts](README.md#lua-values).
+Another "Feature" would be that you can "read" Values via [Lua-Scripts](README.md#lua-values).<br/><br/>
+As there is no Sim-specific Library involved (only FSUIPC in form of the .NET Client), the Plugin should automatically connect to all FSUIPC Versions & Variants.
+Which Features / Action Types work depends on the Sim / the FSUIPC Variant.
+It is developed on Prepar3D&#x00AE;, so this Readme describes the Features which work there.
 <br/><br/>
 ## Plugin Requirements
 Uhm ...
-I'd say Prepar3D, FSUIPC and StreamDeck (Software) installed would be a bloody good Start :laughing:<br/>
+I'd say a FlightSim, \*UIPC and StreamDeck (Software) installed and working would be a bloody good Start :laughing:<br/>
-It is compiled for .NET Framework 4.8, so if you have a more or less regulary patched Windows&#x00AE; 10 (>= 1809) and have all of the above running you're probably ready for Takeoff!<br/>
+It is compiled for .NET Framework 4.8, so if you have a more or less regulary patched Windows&#x00AE; 10 (>= 1809) and have all of the above running you're probably ready for Takeoff!
+Should work with older Windows-Versions too, if the correct .NET Framework Version is installed.<br/>
 You can check your installed Framework Version with Powershell:
 ```powershell
 (Get-ItemProperty "HKLM:\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full").Release -ge 528040
 (Get-ItemProperty "HKLM:\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full").Version
 ```
 The first Command should show "True", the second something with "4.8.x".<br/>
-The Plugin only reacts when "Prepar3D.exe" is loaded, so FSX would require a Change of the [Plugin Settings](README.md#plugin-settings).
-It may work with FSX, older Versions of P3D and FSUIPC and maybe even other FlightSims (MSFS, XP).
-There is no Sim-Specific Library involved, only FSUIPC (in form of the .NET Client).
-Try it and let me know if and what works! :slightly_smiling_face:
+The Connection to FSUIPC / the happens automaticallly when the StreamDeck Software (with the Plugin installed) runs.
+The Plugin's Manifest-File includes the Executables of all relevant Sims, so that it is informed by the StreamDeck Software when a Simulator starts (only then it tries to connect).
+The Executable-Names can be altered in the [Plugin Settings](README.md#plugin-settings).<br/>
+The Sims and their FSUIPC Version/Variant are:
+- FSUIPC3 - Microsoft Flight Simulator 2004
+- FSUIPC4 - Microsoft FSX, FSX Steam Edition, Prepar3d 1.4 to 3.4
+- FSUIPC5 - Prepar3D Version 4
+- **FSUIPC6** - Prepar3D Version 4 and 5
+- FSUIPC7 - Microsoft Flight Simulator 2020
+- XPUIPC - XPlane
+If you let me know what works and which Features work in which Sim (other then P3D v4/5), I'll add it to the Readme! :wink:
 <br/><br/>
 ## Plugin Installation
 It is not (yet) distributed in the StreamDeck Store, so it is a manual Installation for now.<br/>
 Just put the Contents of the Zip in your Plugin-Folder under<br/>
   > **%appdata%\Elgato\StreamDeck\Plugins**

 Optional: If you need/want to read Values generated by Lua-Scripts, you have to add the [PilotsDeck.lua](https://github.com/Fragtality/PilotsDeck/blob/master/PilotsDeck/lua/PilotsDeck.lua) Script from the Plugin's *\lua* Subfolder to your FSUIPC Installation as an Autostart Script.
 More Instructions can be found in that File.
+(If your Sim supports Lua)
 <br/><br/><br/>
 ## Overview of included Actions
 As of now, there are 8-9 Actions:<br/>